baocongchen/CarND-Vehicle-Detection/README.md

 #### 1. Describe how a sliding window search was implemented.

-I decided to search window positions from y=400 to y=700 at different scales.
+I decided to search window positions from (x,y)=(600,400) to (x,y)=(1280,700) at different scales.
 The images of these windows are passed to prediction model to detect cars.
-I choose xy overlapping that yields the most true positives and least false positives.
+I choose xy overlapping, ranging from 0.5 to 0.75, that yields the most true positives and least false positives.
 ![alt text][image3]

 #### 2. Show some examples of test images to demonstrate how the pipeline is working, and what I have done to optimize the performance of the classifier.

-Ultimately I searched on four scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on four scales:(80,64), (120,96), (160,128), (242,194) using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.

 ---